 - ½ ounce orgeat almond syrup

 - Combine all ingredients in a cocktail shaker over ice.
-Shake and strain into a glass filled with ice.
+Shake and strain into a glass filled with crushed ice.

 - If desired, garnish with a skewered orange slice and maraschino cherry, along with a sprig of mint.